henningerlandsen/hildring/README.md

 - [ ] Engine architechture:
     - [ ] Entities
     - [ ] Components
+        - [ ] Components belong to one system
     - [ ] Systems
         - [x] Systems can be registered
         - [x] Constant lookup